sebastienrousseau/dotfiles.github.io/docs/fr/alias/git/README.md

 | gpushr | `git remote | xargs -I% -n1 git push %` | git remotes-push - For each remote branch, push it. |
 | gunpub | `git push origin :$(git current-branch)` | Un-publish the current branch by deleting the remote version of the current branch. |

-## Aliases to manage set of tracked repositories
+## Manage set of tracked repositories

 | Alias | Command | Description |
 | ----- | ----- | ----- |